Customer Due Diligence Checklist by Industry Sector

 What is the difference between KYC and customer due diligence?

 KYC (Know Your Customer) is a subset of customer due diligence.
 KYC specifically refers to identifying and verifying a customer's identity.
-CDD encompasses KYC but extends further: it includes understanding the nature of the business relationship, assessing risk, screening for sanctions and PEPs, and conducting ongoing monitoring throughout the relationship.
+CDD encompasses KYC but extends further: it includes understanding the nature of the business relationship, assessing ML/TF risk, screening for sanctions and PEPs, and conducting ongoing monitoring throughout the relationship.

 How often should CDD records be updated?